alexanderhale/home-assistant/README.md

 [Home Assistant](https://www.home-assistant.io/) installation on a Google Nexus 7 tablet.
 A similar setup process can be followed for any Android device.

 ## Background
-I print out a hard copy of the New York Times crossword puzzle quite regularly.
-Realizing that the steps to navigate to the puzzle and print it out were the same each time, my first thought was to to create an automation with Google Assistant and IFTTT.
-Unfortunately, the process is too complex for those tools: the URL of the crossword changes each day, the puzzle needs to be downloaded from that URL, then the downloaded puzzle needs to be sent to my printer.
+I like to print out a hard copy of the New York Times crossword puzzle.
+Navigating to the puzzle and printing it out was making me feel like a human `for` loop, so I tried to create an automation with Google Assistant and IFTTT.
+Unfortunately, the process is too complex for those tools: the URL of the crossword changes each day, the puzzle needs to be downloaded from that URL, then the puzzle needs to be sent to the printer.

 Further research pointed me toward [Home Assistant](https://www.home-assistant.io), which has all the tools needed for this task.
-In addition, Home Assistant is extensible: it requires much more setup than IFTTT, but once set up, it is ready for all sorts of automations which I haven't even thought of yet.
+In addition, Home Assistant is extensible: it requires much more setup than IFTTT, but once set up, it is ready for all sorts of automations beyond a crossword printout.

 The Home Assistant installation guide recommends using a Raspberry Pi to run the automation server.
-I had a Google Nexus 7 tablet lying around, so I set out to make use of it instead of buying a new device.
+I had a Google Nexus 7 tablet lying around, so I set out to make use of it instead.
 An additional benefit is that the tablet can be used as a wall-mounted UI for Home Assistant - this is something you can do regardless of where the Home Assistant server is hosted, but this setup allows the server and UI to be run on one device.

 ## Prerequisites
-- hardware: Google Nexus 7 (2013) tablet
+- Hardware: Google Nexus 7 (2013) tablet
+	- This same process should work for any Android device.
-- software: Android 5.0.0
+- Software: Android 5.0.0
-- tools: a computer, and a micro USB cable to connect the tablet to the computer
+- Tools: a computer, and a micro USB cable to connect the tablet to the computer
-- peripherals: a Google Home Mini, and a smart plug (peripherals are not required for Home Assistant setup, but most automations you'll want to create will require a peripheral)
+- Peripherals: a Google Home Mini, and a smart plug
+     - Peripherals are not required for Home Assistant setup, but most automations you'll want to create will require at least one peripheral.

 ## LineageOS Installation
 The Nexus 7 tablet stopped receiving software updates as of Android 5 (Lollipop).
 This version of Android causes lots of incompatibilities, where the most recent version of software no longer supports such an old version of Android.
-In addition, the tablet I had was running quite slowly - it was bogged down with old files and apps, and the dated operating system likely wasn't helping in terms of speed.
+In addition, an old tablet is likely to be bogged down with old files and apps - an operating system refresh removes those and speeds the tablet up.

-To resolve these issues, I chose to install LineageOS on the tablet.
+You may be able to install more recent versions of Android instead, if you're able to find a ROM for it online.
+An easier approach is to install [LineageOS](https://www.lineageos.org/), which is a free and open-source Android distribution.
 The latest version at the time of writing is LineageOS 17.1 (which equates to Android 10).
-If you want to stick with Android, it may also be possible to install newer versions of Android with similar steps to the ones documented here.

 Let's dive into the steps required to install LineageOS on the tablet.

 ### Backup Files
 If you have anything you care about on your Nexus 7 (files, configuration, etc), back it up to another location now.
 The tablet will be factory reset during the operating system re-install.